Perry, Oklahoma

 Perry is a city in and the county seat of Noble County, Oklahoma, United States.
-As of the 2010 census, the city population was 5,126, a 2.0 percent decrease from the figure of 5,230 in 2000.
+As of the 2020 census, Perry had a population of 4,484.
 The city is home of Ditch Witch construction equipment manufacture.

 History

 19th century

 The Treaty of New Echota, May 23, 1836, assigned the Cherokee Outlet to the Cherokees as a perpetual outlet to use for passage to travel and hunt in the West from their reservation in the eastern part of what became Oklahoma.
 This was in addition to the land given to the Cherokees for settlement after their arrival from their home in Georgia.